Green Infrastructure: Concepts, Planning, Implementation, and Maintenance

 - Outline your communities water resources, regulatory landscape around green infrastructure, and identify water quality contaminants that you are looking out for

 - Review site selection and initial planning process including design and modeling

 - Implement a monitoring program

 - Describe your drainage basin

-- Testing and implementation of your green infrastructure project
+- Discuss testing and implementation of your green infrastructure project

-- Response planning – what happens if the plants die?
+- Review response planning – what happens if the plants die?